-5-1.4.4.1 Drawings: Submit all shop drawings that are necessary to complete the structure in compliance with the design shown in the Plans.
-Prepare all shop drawings using the same units of measure as those used in the Contract Plans.
-Consecutively number each sheet in the submittal series, and indicate the total number in the series (i.e., 1 of 12, 2 of 12...
+5-1.4.4.1 Drawings: Furnish two clearly legible photographic or xerographic copies of Submit all shop drawings that are necessary to complete the structure in compliance with the design shown in the Plans.
+Prepare all shop drawings using the same units of measure as those used in the Department's Contract Plans.
+Use sheets no larger than 11 by 17 inches.
+Consecutively number each sheet in the submittal series, and indicate the total number in the series (i.e., 1 of 12, 2 of 12 . . .
 12 of 12).
 Include on each sheet the following items as a minimum requirement: the complete Financial Project Identification Number, Bridge Number(s), drawing title and number, a title block showing the names of the fabricator or producer and the Contractor for which the work is being done, the initials of the person(s) responsible for the drawing, the date on which the drawing was prepared, the location of the item(s) within the project, the Contractor's approval stamp with date and initials, and, when applicable, the documents shall be signed and sealed by the Specialty Engineer or Contractor's Engineer of Record, as appropriate.
 A re-submittal will be requested when any of the required information is not included.